Hub-OS/documentation-website/docs/01-client/02-lua-api/16-action.md

   - `make_sequence_lockout()`
     - Action completes when the action runs out of [Steps](#actioncreate_step) to execute
   - `make_async_lockout(duration)`
-    - When the animation ends, entities regain control.
+    - When the animation ends, entities regain movement control.
+Attacks must wait for the duration to end.

 ### `action:create_attachment(point_name)`